mattpocock/ts-reset/readme.md

 import "@total-typescript/ts-reset/json-parse";
 ```

 `JSON.parse` returning `any` can cause nasty, subtle bugs.
-Frankly, any `any`'s can cause bugs because they disable typechecking on the values they describe.
+Frankly, any `any`s can cause bugs because they disable typechecking on the values they describe.

 ```ts
 // BEFORE